 She glanced at the other women, the regulars.
-The floor manager with her flash of jewellery that poked through her gloves talking of her next shopping expedition.
+The floor manager, with her flashy jewellery poking out beyond her gloves, nattered endlessly over her next shopping expedition.
 The older ladies spoke of the Queen’s birthday celebrations and the dying art of millinery.
-There was lots of food talk peppered with that dreaded adult word Diet.
+Food-talk was consistent, peppered with that dreaded adult word Diet.

-And at day’s end, the machines and stereo switched-off, the women departed in dusty droves, leaving her with a broom in hand she eyed the abandoned shed.
+And at the day’s end, when the machines and stereo were switched-off, the women departed in dusty droves.
+Left behind, with a broom in hand, she eyed the abandoned shed.

 And that was the summer she learnt to appreciate the word ‘silence’.